What are innocent heart murmurs?

 What causes heart murmurs?

-Murmurs also can be caused by conditions such as pregnancy, fever, thyrotoxicosis (a diseased condition resulting from an overactive thyroid gland) or anemia.
+Murmurs also can be caused by certain congenital defects and other conditions such as pregnancy, fever, thyrotoxicosis (a diseased condition resulting from an overactive thyroid gland) or anemia.

 A murmur that occurs when the heart muscle relaxes between beats is called a diastolic murmur.
 A systolic murmur is one that occurs when the heart muscle contracts.
 Systolic murmurs are graded by intensity (loudness) from one to six.
 A grade 1/6 is very faint, heard only with a special effort.
 A grade 6/6 is extremely loud.
 It's heard with a stethoscope slightly removed from the chest.